The Yaws Disease and a Spirochete Named Treponema

 The eradication of yaws in India has shown us that success is possible.
 A government-run program eliminated the disease in 2006 and WHO declared the country free of yaws in 2016.
 Hopefully the disease will soon be gone from the rest of the world.

-A report about yaws from the World Health Organization
+- A report about the yaws disease from the World Health Organization

-Bejel, yaws, and pinta facts from the Merck Manual
+- Facts about bejel, yaws, and pinta from the Merck Manual

-Yaws eradication from The Lancet Global Health Blog
+- Yaws eradication from The Lancet Global Health Blog (Post 478)

 This content is accurate and true to the best of the author’s knowledge and does not substitute for diagnosis, prognosis, treatment, prescription, and/or dietary advice from a licensed health professional.
 Drugs, supplements, and natural remedies may have dangerous side effects.
 If pregnant or nursing, consult with a qualified provider on an individual basis.
 Seek immediate help if you are experiencing a medical emergency.